Sustainable Development, 3.0 credits

 • Give an overall description of the United N's 17 sustainability goals within Agenda 2030 and exemplify interrelations

-• explain how the own field of research is affected by Agenda 2030.
+• Explain how the student’s own or a related research field is affected by Agenda 2030

 *Competence and skills*

-• Develop and propose a solution for an identified problem area, based on information from relevant sources
+• Identify different perspectives of an Agenda 2030 challenge, based on information from relevant sources

-• Communicate solutions in English, both in writing and orally and
+• Communicate the result of a project related to sustainable development in English, both in writing and orally

-• analyze and scientifically discuss aspects of sustainable development within their own research area.
+• Analyze and scientifically discuss aspects of sustainable development within the student’s own or a related research field

 *Judgement and approach*

-• highlight their own and others' values in relation to the societal challenges in Agenda 2030,
+• Highlight the student’s own and others' values in relation to the societal challenges in Agenda 2030

-• relate to value conflicts from different perspectives and possible solutions within the identified problem area and
+• Relate to value conflicts from different perspectives and possible solutions within an identified problem area.

-• analyze different values that form the basis for conflicts of interest within the own research area's sustainability issues.
+• Analyze the values that create conflicts of interest regarding sustainability issues within the student’s own or a related research field

 Contents

-The course is based on the UN's 17 sustainability goals and the course participants carry out in-depth work within one of the goals and broaden their knowledge in other sustainability goals by becoming familiar with the work of other groups.
+The course is based on the UN's 17 sustainability goals and the course participants carry out in-depth group work within one of the goals, and broaden their knowledge in other sustainability goals by becoming familiar with the work of other groups.

-Interprofessional communication skills are trained and each course participant's special skills should be integrated into the studies.
+Interprofessional communication skills are trained and each course participant's specific skills should be integrated into the studies.
 The course includes project work with links to locally relevant social problems connected to Agenda 2030.
-Inaddition, in-depth study of the own research area's sustainability issues is included.

 Educational methods